 The next screen starts a series of dialogs that will help you set up your ISDN card.
-If you do not have an ISDN card, select network setup., and setup will continue with
+If you do not have an ISDN card, select Disable ISDN, and setup will continue with USB ADSL modem setup.

-IPCop will probe for the card type, if you select.
+IPCop will probe for the card type, if you select AUTODETECT.
 If necessary, you can manually select the card you have.

 The RED interface is considered the hostile network and can connect via Ethernet, ISDN, analog or ADSL modem.
 This dialog lets you choose your network configuration type.

-If your RED interface does not use an Ethernet connection, skip to the discussion about configuring additional network interfaces.
+If your RED interface does not use an Ethernet connection, skip to the discussion about configuring your ORANGE network interface.

-After configuring your Ethernet card and driver information for the other interfaces, return to theby selecting the button.
+After configuring your Ethernet card and driver information for the RED interface, return to the Network Configuration Menu by selecting the Done button.

 Static addressing is used when your ISP has supplied you with a permanent IP address.
 Enter it in the IP address box of the dialog.
 IPCop will automatically choose a Network mask.
 You may modify the network mask as needed.